Categories

 You Should Always Use Distilled Water with Wine Kits

-If you are making wine from kits, picture yourself as an alchemist, transforming simple ingredients into a divine elixir that tantalizes the taste buds.
 Though you pay attention to even the smallest details, like carefully sanitizing your equipment and taking diligent OSG measurements, have you also considered the water?
-Let’s explore why distilled water is a secret ingredient to elevate your home wine-making experience and why using tap or regular bottled water comes with many potential problems.
+Let’s explore why distilled water is your best option for making wine kits and why using tap or regular bottled water comes with many potential problems.

-2. Consistency: Tap water is like a box of chocolates - you never know what you're going to get.
+1. Consistency: Tap water is like a box of chocolates - you never know what you're going to get.
 Its mineral content and chemical composition can vary greatly, leading to unpredictable results in your wine's flavor profile.
-Distilled water, however, is the reliable friend that provides a consistent foundation for your wine, giving you greater control over your results.

-3. Banishing the Chlorine and Chloramine Goblins: These pesky chemicals, often found lurking in tap water, can wreak havoc on your wine's flavor and fermentation process.
-Distilled water, free from these mischief-makers, offers a safer haven for your wine kit.
+2. Banishing the Chlorine and Chloramine Goblins: These pesky chemicals, often found lurking in tap water, can wreak havoc on your wine's flavor and fermentation process.
+Yeast does not like chlorine and its presence can inhibit yeast function.
+Distilled water, free from these mischief-makers.

-4. Mineral-Free Magic: Bottled and tap waters can sometimes be enchanted with high levels of minerals, such as calcium and magnesium.
+3. Mineral-Free Magic: Bottled and tap waters can sometimes be riddled with high levels of minerals, such as calcium and magnesium.
 These sneaky elements can meddle with the fermentation process and cast a spell on your wine's taste.
-Distilled water, however, has been purified of these minerals, ensuring they won't interfere with your wine's enchanting flavor.
+Distilled water, however, has been purified of these minerals, ensuring that the chemical balance of the juice does not change.

-6. When the concentrates in your kit were made, only H20 was removed.
+5. When the concentrates in your kit were made, only H20 was removed.
 All the other elements that were present in the ground and absorbed by the vines are still in the juice.
-That is why you want to use distilled water.
-You don’t need to include any unnecessary guests that come with tap or bottled water.
+You want to preserve that elemental balance as much as possible.
+That alone is why you should use distilled water to hydrate your wine kits.
+You should not include any unnecessary guests that come with tap or bottled water.
 You just need to reinvite the one who left in the first place: the water itself.